USA/United Arab Emirates. 2019.

 And then there is Franck Khalfoun and David Coggeshall, a tv writer/producer who had previously written The Haunting in Connecticut 2: Ghosts of Georgia (2013), and their attempt to turn Prey into a horror film.
 You feel as though the film were made with the suggestion of things lurking in the jungle and killing people but that Khalfoun and Coggeshall only sat down the night before shooting and decided to come up with an explanation for it all.
 The final revelation feels like a zero effort screenplay that took about five minutes to write.

 The other thing that should be said what a generic title the film has.
 It says only than that, the filmmakers could not be bothered to make any effort to come up with something original.
-Type the phrase ‘prey’ into the IMDB and I came up with at least 20 other full-length films titled some variant on ‘prey’ or ‘the prey’, including also Norman J. Warren’s alien horror film Prey (1978), the Australian horror Prey (2004), the killer lion film Prey (2007) and another Australian horror film Prey (2009).
+Type the phrase ‘prey’ into the IMDB and I came up with at least 20 other full-length films titled some variant on ‘prey’ or ‘the prey’, including also Norman J. Warren’s alien horror film Prey (1978), the Australian horror Prey (2004), the killer lion film Prey (2007), another Australian horror film Prey (2009), the German Prey (2021) about trampers hunted in the wilderness and the Predator sequel Prey (2022).